kentaroy47/textsnake_pytorch/README.md

 `3.
 Train Model.ipynb` shows how to train the model using the prepared dataset.

 `4.
-Evaluate Model.ipynb` shows how to visualize and evaluate the TextNet results.
+Inference and Evaluate.ipynb` shows how to visualize and evaluate the TextNet results.